ilyes-ced/torrent/READme.md

 - [x] writing pieces to files
     - [x] single files
     - [x] multi files
+- [ ] seeding
+- [ ] resume downloads
+- [ ] display percetege downloaded + clean up the terminal printing

 ## extra features to implement
+- [ ] refactor the "download" folder
-- [ ] remove clients when they error and refresh and add clients periodically
+- [ ] remove clients when they error and refresh and add clients periodically (stop client threads, refresh peers and start new clients)
 - [ ] recovery from all types of errors and disconnections (no unwraps in this app should be left)
 - [ ] no reliance on announce (implementing DHT)
 - [ ] magnet links